kirillbobyrev/pabi/README.md

 ## Goals

-Pabi is inspired by existing Chess and Go engines (mainly [Stockfish], [lc0], and [KataGo]).
+Pabi is inspired by existing Chess and Go engines (mainly [lc0] and [KataGo]).
 It strives to be a high-quality modern engine.

 **Modern**: Pabi should use up-to-date [Rust] toolchain, is targeting modern processor architectures, uses latest developments in the domains of programming